 Headworks Facility Project

 One of the highest priority upgrades at the SEP is replacement of the Headworks facility.
-Headworks is where all wastewater flows converge, and is the first step in the wastewater treatment process where debris (such as baby wipes) and grit (like sand) are removed from wastewater at the beginning of the treatment process.
-To see how the headworks treatment process works, check out this diagram.
+Headworks is the first step in the wastewater treatment process where debris (such as baby wipes) and grit (like sand) are removed from wastewater as it begins the treatment process.
+Wastewater includes stormwater (rain runoff) and sanitary sewage from businesses and homes.
+Click here to view a diagram to learn more about how the headworks treatment process works.